chibiboba/JS-120/JS 129/Specifics Study Guide.md

   function.call(context, ...args);
   ```

-##### `apply`
+#### `apply`

-- Definition: Calls a function or method with an explicit execution context(the first argument passed to it), and optionally passes an array of arguments to the called function or method.
+- Definition: `apply` calls a function or method with an explicit execution context(the first argument passed to it), and optionally passes an array of arguments to the called function or method.

   - Arguments are passed as an array, whereas in `call`, arguments are passed separately.